eyereasoner/eye/reasoning/arcus/derived-rule/README.md

 :test :is true .
 ```

-eyelet will derive this fact through the chained reasoning process.
+arcus will derive this fact through the chained reasoning process.

 ---